georgejkaye/georgejkaye.github.io/_posts/2018-09-10-adventures-in-academia-part-one.md

 ![Todd cradles his newly born child](/images/adventures/001/soup2.jpg)

-*Todd has recently started his PhD, whereas I am still working hard in the final year of my MSci.*
+*Todd has recently started his PhD, whereas I am still working hard in the final year of my MSci.
+Together we eat soup, visit pubs and struggle with second-year functional programming assignments.*

 Todd eagerly invited me to a 'soupy lunch in Sloman', so of course I could not refuse!
 I had previously accompanied Todd to big Sainsburys as he purchased the soup of the day, where I had also obtained a one hundred pack of Twining's Lady Grey teabags for £3.50 - a bargain!